 In God we live and move and have our being.
-God might be holding on to us by the slenderest of threads, but he wants us to live, not die.
-I think the last thing God wants us to do is live in fear of him dropping us into hell.
+God might be holding on to us by the slenderest of threads, but he is holding on.
+God wants us to live, not die.
+I think the last thing God wants is for us to live in fear of him dropping us into hell.

-But we do wonder and we do fear.
-“Is God going to punish me?”
-That is not a dumb question if you are a Bible reader.
-The Bible seems to plainly say that: “He will punish those who do not know God and do not obey the gospel of our Lord Jesus.They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might” (2 Thessalonians 1:8-9).
-In other translations, “punished” here is translated “vengeance.”
-The root of the word is really about working out justice.
+Yet we still wonder if we are about ready to be dropped.
+“Is God going to punish me?” — that is not a dumb question if you are a Bible reader.
+The Bible seems to plainly say that he is: “He will punish those who do not know God and do not obey the gospel of our Lord Jesus.They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might” (2 Thessalonians 1:8-9).
+In other translations, “he will punish” is translated “he will take revenge.”
+The root idea has to do with working out justice.
 Justice is going to be done.
-At the end of the day, those who have turned away from God will be sent the direction they are facing forever.
+At the end of days, those who have turned away from God will be sent the direction they are facing forever.
 So yes, you could definitely call that punishment.
 God is going to punish us if we refuse to relate to him and we work out death instead of life.

-But not all punishment is the same.
-Are we being punished for our sins right now?
-That’s not going to happen until time is up, and it is not up, yet.
+We are not being punished for our sins right now, however.
+That’s not going to happen until time is up — and it is not up, yet.
 Consider that there is a difference between the punishment 2 Thessalonians is talking about, and the process of our father responding to the consequences of our choices.
 There is a final judgment that will bring things to right.
 But God is forestalling that day, and that punishment.
 What we experience now is his loving discipline that brings us to life.
 Romans 8 says that there is NO condemnation for those who are in Christ Jesus, because the Lord Jesus took all of the Father’s condemnation on Himself on the cross.
 He wrestled evil to exhaustion.
 The true state of every Jesus lover is uncondemned.

 When uncondemned people experience the struggle of becoming free of the vestiges of sin and death hanging on them, they should consider it the discipline of the Lord, leading us out of darkness into light.
 We are like babies in the Spirit and we need our Parent to help us learn how to walk and run and build in the Spirit.

-So if you are in Christ, God is not punishing you.
-And I say you only need a mustard seed of faith to be in Christ.
-You’ll want more, but it doesn’t take much, and God is the judge, not you.
-If you are turned toward Jesus and following, God is not punishing you in the sense that he has judged you unworthy of him and has given you over to die, and he never will.
+So if you are in Christ, God is not punishing you — and I say you only need a mustard seed of faith to be in Christ.
+You’ll want more faith, but it doesn’t take much to have enough — and God is the judge of what is enough, not you or me.
+If you are turned toward Jesus and following, God is not punishing you in the sense that he has judged you unworthy of him and has given you over to die — and he never will.